-If we: Then: Change the nominal or par value of our ordinary shares The cash, shares or other securities received by the depositary will become deposited securities.
-Reclassify, split up or consolidate any of the deposited securities Each ADS will automatically represent its equal share of the new deposited securities.
-Distribute securities on the ordinary shares that are not distributed to you or recapitalize, reorganize, merge, liquidate, sell all or substantially all of our assets, or take any similar action The depositary may distribute some or all of the cash, shares or other securities it received.
+Then: The cash, shares or other securities received by the depositary will become deposited securities. deposited securities.
+Each ADS will automatically represent its equal share of the new deposited securities.

+Distribute securities on the ordinary shares that are not distributed to you or recapitalize, reorganize, merge, liquidate, sell all or substantially all of our assets, or take any similar action

+The depositary may distribute some or all of the cash, shares or other securities it received.
 It may also deliver new ADSs or ask you to surrender your outstanding ADRs in exchange for new ADRs identifying the new deposited securities.